-Ravel Sheet Music
+Ravel Sheet Music and Biography

 Many of his pieces exist in two forms, primarily the piano followed by an orchestration.

 His mother and father had a happy marriage.
-His father an educated inventor created many successful inventions and was important in the development of the automobile industry.
+His father, an educated inventor created many successful inventions and was important in the development of the automobile industry.
 However, his most remarkable invention was also his worst.
 The ‘Whirlwind of Death’ circus ride came to an end with a fatal accident.
 Joseph’s mother had a very different upbringing being illegitimate and unable to read or write.

 Early Life & Career

 Ravel had his first piano lessons at the age of seven and started studying harmony, composition, and counterpoint at the age of twelve.
 In 1889 he went to the Paris Conservatoire.
 He inherited his mother’s trait as a free-thinker which no doubt attributed to his expulsion.
 However, he was readmitted in 1897, when he began to study composition under Gabriel Fauré.
 Fauré became Ravel’s mentor.
 During his time there Ravel composed some of his famous works including Pavanne for a Dead Princess, Sonatine for piano, and the String Quartet.
 He made numerous failed attempts to win the Prix de Rome (some of which may have been of his own doing…).
 However, his final failed attempt did cause a bit of a stir, leading to the resignation of the director whose replacement Gabriel Fauré was given the job of radically reorganising the process.

 Ravel was an admirer of the compositions emerging from Russia.
 His father introduced him to Eric Satie whose unique style appealed to Ravel.